-- Search your name on Google and click on the first few relevant links that come up and also check out what images surface.
+- Search your name on Google, click on the first few relevant links that come up, and check out what images surface.
 If you don’t like what you find, find the source and remove it.
 In many instances, this will fix any issues.

 - Then, check the security on ALL your social channels.
 We all have private lives and it’s not always best that Friday night meets Monday morning!

-When that’s all sorted, check out any nanny profiles you have and make sure they are all in order, up to date and sharing all the right information.
+When that’s all sorted, check out any nanny profiles you have and ensure they are all in order, up to date and sharing all the right information.

 We will explore more fully what goes into online profiles on platforms like LinkedIn a little later on.